Enchanted Loom, The

 - imagining infinity

 The term Enchanted Loom was coined in the 1930’s by British neuroscientist Sir Charles Sherrington to depict the function of the human brain as it weaves together our personal impression of the outside world and constructs, from raw sensory data, our internal sense of location, identity, and "mind".
-At that time biological systems were analysed increasingly in terms of mechanical function.
-This poetic reference to the Jacquard loom, the most sophisticated machine of the early 19th century, reflects only certain aspects of brain function, yet it has resonated with generations of neurologists since then.
+This poetic reference to the Jacquard loom reflects only certain aspects of brain function, yet has resonated with generations of neurologists since then.

 This symphony conjures five imagined states of brain function.